tochno-st/sudrfscraper/README.md

 Project is made by **Andrew Sudarkin** in collaboration with [**To Be Precise**](https://tochno.st/).

-> sudrf.ru sometimes is blocking requests from foreign IPs.
+> Sometimes requests are blocking from foreign IPs.
 So using Russian IP (inside Russia or via proxy server / VPN) is needed.

 ### DESCRIPTION